 - Lifetime warranty on frame, five years on motor, and two years on parts

-- One must have their own tablet/smartphone to use any of the apps as the equipment does not come with a screen integrated into the console
+- One must have their own tablet/smartphone to use any of the apps as the treadmill does not come with a screen integrated into the console

 Bowflex T216 is one of the best heavy-duty treadmills in the industry, known for its world-class performance and ample features.

-The Comfort Tech deck cushioning system of the Bowflex T216 treadmill minimizes the impact on users’ knees and provides optimal comfort for those running with knee/joint pain.
+The Comfort Tech deck cushioning system of the Bowflex T216 treadmill minimizes the impact on your knees and provides optimal comfort for those running with knee/joint pain.

-It comes with a 4.0 CPH belt motor that is a full 1 CPH more than the average home gym treadmill power of 3.0 CPH.
+It comes with a 4.0 CPH motor that is a full 1 CPH more than the average home gym treadmill.

 The belt size is quite bigger comparatively, and apart from this, it runs on a wider roller, which makes it extremely durable.